luizbgomide/sovereign/examples.md

 ![tiny](/assets/images/combat-4.png)

 Annora could [pick up](/combat#pick-up-an-item-move) Benett's mace to try to do full damage, but doing so would give W1 a free attack against her.
 She [Runs](/combat#run-move) 10ft east behind cover from the archers which does *not* trigger a free attack from W1 because she never leaves its range.
-Annora attacks W1 with her Sword, rolling `1d20+3=16`, and hits, for her minimum 5 shock damage because her sword is not a blunt weapon.
-Since W1 only had 5 HP, it is destroyed.
+Annora attacks W1 with her sword, rolling `1d20+3=16`, and hits, for her minimum 5 [Shock](/rules#shock) damage because her sword is not a blunt weapon.
+Since W1 only had 2 HP, it is destroyed.

 Colette and Daegal [Run](/combat#run-move) behind cover.